 Over 4 articles we will discuss capacitors, batteries, remote monitoring, fans and third-party maintenance.
-Kohler Uninterruptible Power pride themselves on service excellence, making maintenance and response for your critical power system a priority.
-With a +90% first time fix rate and best-in-class customer NPS rating you can rest easy knowing you are in the best hands.
+Kohler Uninterruptible Power prides themselves on service excellence, making maintenance and response for your critical power system a priority.
+With a +90% first-time fix rate and best-in-class customer NPS rating, you can rest easy knowing you are in the best hands.

-What is a capacitor and how does it work?
+What is a UPS capacitor and how does it work?

 Several different applications of capacitors work together to ensure the critical load receives a supply of power that is stable both in voltage and frequency, no matter whether it is being fed by mains or battery power.

 AC capacitors on a UPS input circuit provide input harmonic filtering and power factor control to improve electrical characteristics in the power system, lowering system costs, enhancing reliability and increasing the system’s life cycle.

 A typical uninterruptible power supply of the mid-power range uses an average of ten power capacitors per system for filtering.

 AC capacitors on a UPS output circuit provide voltage control and filtering of inverter waveform switching frequency and harmonic distortion, supplying reactive, uninterruptible power to non-linear loads – this basically improves UPS output voltage.

 DC capacitors provide an essential link between the input (rectification circuit) and the output (inverter circuit) of the UPS system.
 The DC-link capacitor is used to reduce the ripples in the rectified DC supply to the inverter and is an essential part of the booster circuit.